Theo-Steiner/talk-svebcomponents/slides.md

 ::right::

-# Building Web Components with Svelte

 <v-clicks>

 - Custom Element via Compiler Setting
   - `customElement: true`
 - `Component.element` property contains constructor
   - can be used to register custom element
-- TODO: but if we use it like this, we actually run into a bug
+- But it does not yet work quite like expected...
+  - <SvelteWcCounter/>

 </v-clicks>